Carbon-Chain Chemistry in the Interstellar Medium: Observations

-The second point may be related to the evolution of the starless cores; TMC-1 CP and L1521B are considered to be chemically younger than L134N \citep[e.g.,][]{dickens2000}.
 Currently, the available data are limited, and such studies have been conducted mainly at TMC-1 CP.
 Thus, it is difficult to reach firm conclusions.
-Future high-sensitivity survey observations are needed to reveal the detailed mechanisms causing the dilution of $^{13}$C species, which would give information about the chemical relationships among carbon-chain molecules in dark clouds.
+Future high-sensitivity survey observations are needed to reveal the detailed mechanisms causing the dilution of $^{13}$C species, which would give information about the chemical relationships among carbon-chain molecules in cold dark clouds.
+In addition, chemical simulations including the $^{13}$C isotopomers are necessary for an improved quantitative understanding of $^{13}$C species dilution, including its evolution.